prisma/prisma1/README.md

 prisma init hello-world
 ```

-Select the **Demo server** (hosted in Prisma Cloud) and follow the instructions of the interactive CLI prompt.
+Select the **Demo server** and follow the instructions of the interactive CLI prompt.
 Note that this requires you to authenticate with [Prisma Cloud](https://www.prisma.io/cloud) as this is wehre the Demo server is hosted.

 </Details>